How to control Risk taking behaviour in your teenager

 Read our related article How-To deal with teen sons – A father’s perspective

-#12 Monitor your teen activities
+#12 Monitor your teen’s activities

-This will help you give signals on probable risk taking behaviors.
+This will help you identify signals on probable risk taking behaviors.
 Be more aware as a parent by reading our articles How-To talk to teen about Sex, Drugs and Alcohol and How-to Talk to your Teen about Dating and Relationship

-To break any rule, give consequence.
+Set rules and tell them the consequences of breaking rules.
 Show a firm and consistent behavior about your rules.
 Do not be tolerant if your teenager violates your family rule.

-#14 Encourage your teens about health risks
+#14 Educate your teens about health risks

-I have seen the months my second son goes for rock climbing or hiking are the months he is least interested in doing anything risky on his own.
+I have seen that the months my second son goes for rock climbing or hiking are the months he is least interested in doing anything risky on his own.

 #15 Encourage your teen to make some good friends

 Guide your teen about good and bad friends.
 Ask them to make new friends with good motivational energy.

 Younger teens are more likely to take part in risky behavior in the presence of friends.
 And when the friend circle encourages it, you are in for some bruises and broken bones to say the least.